Buy four shows and save. (Don’t worry, ticket exchanges are free.)

 New Voices in Black Cinema returns for its sixth year with narrative features, documentaries, and shorts that redefine the black experience in America and around the world.

 Presented in partnership with ActNow Foundation.
 Since its founding in 2005, the ActNow Foundation has been a production company and advocate for diverse, independent filmmakers and playwrights interested in producing work reflecting the infinite range of African-American and Latino experiences across the globe.
 ActNow hosts regular events in Brooklyn to showcase the best in independent theater and film.
 Additionally, they are dedicated to fostering the growth of New York's brightest and most talented through regular panels, speakers, and workshops.

-A diverse collection of new short films from emerging black filmmakers.
+A diverse collection of new short films.

 An aimless Angeleno confronts what it means to turn thirty in this inventive indie gem.